Positioning KM as a Strategic Business Partner

 APQC’s Interactive KM Framework is your essential guide to KM strategy and program development.
 Use the framework as a reference for planning and action, whether you’re just starting to talk with business leaders about the need to protect and share knowledge or looking for strategies to sustain your program over time.

-Here are a few popular APQC resources that can help you define your KM value proposition:
+Here are a couple of popular APQC resources that can help you define your KM value proposition:

 Organizations create and share an enormous amount of knowledge every day, but not all of it is important.
 To use resources effectively, you must separate business-critical knowledge from the rest of the noise.